 Step 3: Create a comprehensive list detailing ALL of your student loans.
 This list should include every loan type (ex.
 Stafford, Graduate PLUS, YU Loan, etc.), who the federal servicer is for each loan, and the amount.
 You will absolutely need to account for every loan!
 Please take the following steps to organize:

 - Log onto www.nslds.ed.gov to review a detailed list of very every itemized federa loan that you have received.

 - Contact your loan servicer(s) / log onto their website(s).
-If you are not sure who your loan servicer is, visit NSLDS and/or contact Student Finance.
+If you are not sure who is your loan servicer, visit NSLDS and/or contact Student Finance.

 - Contact Cardozo's Office of Student Finance and/or the financial aid office at any previous school to recieve a detailed print out of all your loans.